March 12, 2026 (3mo ago)

 Use userspace WireGuard when:

-We've run userspace WireGuard (boringtun) in production for inter-node communication.
+Userspace WireGuard (boringtun) is well-proven for inter-node communication.
 The throughput penalty compared to kernel WireGuard is barely noticeable for typical API and database traffic.
 The real advantage is operational simplicity — no kernel modules to install, no DKMS to maintain, no compatibility issues after kernel upgrades.

 In a full mesh, every node connects directly to every other node, requiring N*(N-1)/2 connections — so 3 nodes need 3 tunnels, but 10 nodes need 45.
 The topology you choose depends on your cluster size, traffic patterns, and tolerance for single points of failure.